IN THIS CHAPTER

 FROM DailyTotals;

-, which contains a null value.
-If you want to skip over such rows and count only rows that have an actual value in the lag extent, you can do so by adding the keywords IGNORE NULLS
+The default behavior is to count rows that have a lag extent, which in this case is TotalSale, which contains a null value.
+If you want to skip over such rows and count only rows that have an actual value in the lag extent, you can do so by adding the keywords IGNORE NULLS as shown in the following variant of the example:

 SELECT TotalSale AS TodaySale,